 Also known as lumbar hernias that develop due to defects of the postero-lateral abdominal wall associated with the Petit’s triangle or the Grynfeltt-Lesshaft triangle.
 This defect allows the tissues inside the abdomen to protrude out which may cause pain.
 Flank/ Back Hernia occurs as a result of surgery in patients with severe kidney diseases, or due to traumatic injury to the back or the side of the abdominal wall.

 Hiatal hernia occurs in the muscle of the diaphragm that separates the stomach and the chest.
 It occurs when the stomach pushes its contents towards the chest through an opening in the diaphragm muscle.
-This is often characterized by symptoms like acid reflux, heartburn and sleepless nights.
-(Also Read: Everything You Need To Know About Hiatal Hernia )
+This is often characterised by symptoms like acid reflux, heartburn and sleepless nights.

 All the above-mentioned hernias may take time to show their symptoms.
 Sometimes, these hernias do not show any symptoms and remain at the site for prolonged periods.
 Once the symptoms show up it may impact your quality of life to a greater extent.
 Therefore, it’s essential to diagnose such problems at an early stage in order to avoid complications during surgery.

 Q. What type of hernia is most common in females?

 A. A research paper with the title, “Hernias as a Cause of Chronic Pelvic Pain in Women” published in the Journal of the Society of Laparoscopic and Robotic Surgeons, explained that the indirect inguinal hernia is the most common type of hernia that develops in women.
 These tend to be present since birth.
 Another most common hernia in women is the femoral hernia.

 Q. Which is the most common type of hernia in males?